What's new in Jim's Studio?

 Any of you who have been to my studio

-the way to the feeder.
+the Sumac on the way to the feeder.

 TURNING LEAVES - CARDINAL

 I was chosen as the artist for next

 year's Texas Duck Stamp.
 I was excited to have Pintails as this year's

 species as they are one of the most

 beautiful and graceful birds in the world.

 2008 TEXAS DUCK STAMP